A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Results

 The accuracy of the current scheme is evaluated by comparing with the analytical results and with a convergence study.
 In \cref{table:compare-analytical-with-simulated-h-l-0-1} we compare the time period for the oscillation by the analytical and the numerical results with varying $V_f$, where we consider an oscillating plate whose $H/L$ ratio is $0.1$.
-In \cref{fig:oscillating:ipst_convergence_plot}, we have performed a convergence study of an oscillating plate, with a $\nu=0.3975$, and $V_f=0.05$m$\mathrm{s}^{-1}$, and the IPST technique is used.
-As can be seen the proposed method performs very well.
+The difference between the analytical result and the numerical result is due to the fact that the analytical results are based on thin plate theory where as the plate considered here has a finite thickness.
+Further, we can see that the current numerical results are in agreement with the previously reported numerical results~\cite{gray-ed-2001, zhang_hu_adams17}.
+In \cref{fig:oscillating:ipst_convergence_plot}, we have performed a convergence study of an oscillating plate, with a $\nu=0.3975$, and $V_f=0.05$ m\,s\textsuperscript{-1}, and IPST is used for particle homogenization.
+The trend of the current scheme matches well with the other updated Lagrangian SPH schemes~\cite{gray-ed-2001, zhang_hu_adams17}.
+Hence the current scheme is able to work with different PST methods and remove the tensile instability.